Allochiria: Alloesthesia

-Alloesthesia (or allesthesia) (from Greek, állos "other" + aisthesis "perception") is also known as "false allochiria" and many dictionaries list the same definition as allochiria and even give same Greek lexical roots.
+Alloesthesia (or allesthesia from Greek άλλος, allos "other" + αίσθησις, aisthesis "perception") is also known as "false allochiria" and many dictionaries list the same definition as allochiria and even give same Greek lexical roots.
 The term allesthesia was introduced by T. Grainger Stewart in an article published in the British Medical Journal in 1894.
 The cases that Stewart found were mainly related to sensation and he observed consistent horizontal movement.
 Alloesthesia is a case of mistaken or incomplete perception of a stimulus and maybe accompanied by other failures in perception such as defective localization.
 In a case-study, in which the condition was incorrectly described as allochiria, a stimulus applied to the inside of the cheek was referred to the outside.
 In another case, a touch to the index finger was referred to the thumb.
 False allochiria may occur in bilateral affections of nerves such as multiple neuritis, and although no such case has yet been recorded it is still clear that the condition above is not related to allochiria.